Lingcod and Rockfish Fishing in Alaska

 All rockfish are excellent eating though the larger size of Yelloweye make them preferable.

-Current Alaska Fish and Game regulations allow anglers to keep one Yelloweye annually and/or one dermersal rockfish daily.
-Southeast Alaska is closed to taking demersal rockfish August 1 - August 21, 2019.
+Current Alaska Fish and Game regulations have closed fishing in Southeast Alaska for Yelloweye and dermersal rockfish in 2020.
 Five pelagic rockfish may be kept per day.

 Due to the difficulty in consistently catching legal sized Lingcod without injuring demersal rockfish I have curtailed the lingcod fishery aboard the Stoic to incidental catches fishing for Yelloweye/demersal Rockfish and while trolling for King Salmon.
 Harsh enforcement and punishment has made fishing for Lingcod and rockfish a risky endeavor for charter boat operators.